 We have rounded-up some recent useful resources about mental health, well-being and learning disability.
 If you know of any other good organisations and resources please let us know.

-As part of the report, the Foundation for People with Learning Disabilities have also produced an excellent easy read guide, ‘Feeling Down: Looking After My Mental Health’, that can be used with or without support.
+As part of the report, the Foundation for People with Learning Disabilities have also produced an excellent easy read guide, ‘Feeling Down: Looking After My Mental Health’ (PDF).

 The guide is in five parts and has advice and information about how to look after yourself and get the best out of life.